How to Do a Reverse Lunge Exercise Correctly

 - Your front knee should not pass your toes.

-- Back knee should be at 90 degree angle.
+- The back knee should be at a 90-degree angle.